Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

 In the submission comment, simply surround each co-author's username in curly brackets, so the bot can detect them as a contributor.
 For example, "Fixed a false line.
 Credit to {Author} for the original texture." would credit Author.
 If you're simply tweaking an existing texture, prefix your submission description with a plus sign (+) to add all the previous co-authors to the texture automatically.

 One thing to note about using curly brackets is that the name is based on the user's web app profile, not their Discord username.
-If these are different, or you don't want to go through the trouble of finding the correct username, you can alternatively ping the author in the comment to add them as well — both methods work in exactly the same way besides the former saving a ghost ping.
+If these are different, or you don't want to go through the trouble of finding the correct username, you can alternatively ping the author in the comment to add them as well—both methods work in exactly the same way besides the former saving a ghost ping.
 If credits for a texture are missing, you don’t need to worry about any of this.

 You can delete your submission at any time by clicking the arrow icon below your submission, waiting for the bot to finish reacting, and reacting with the trash bin icon.
 Additionally, if you ever want your texture removed from Faithful after it has passed voting and been added, message a manager or council member and they will remove your texture.